 #8 Largest Antelope: Giant Sable Antelope

-Giant sable antelopes are are subspecies of sable antelopes and reach 4ft 8in at the shoulder.
+Giant sable antelopes are subspecies of sable antelopes and reach 4ft 8in at the shoulder.
 They are critically endangered and are endemic to a region of Angola between the Cuango and Luando rivers.
-Giant sable antelopes are the national symbol of Angola and for a long time it was thought that the entire population had been wiped out during the Angolan Civil War but they were rediscovered in 2004.
+Giant sable antelopes are the national symbol of Angola and for a long time, it was thought that the entire population had been wiped out during the Angolan Civil War but they were rediscovered in 2004.
 Males are black, while females are reddish-brown, and both have white patches on their faces, rumps, and underneath their bellies.
-They also have impressive horns that curve backwards.
+They also have impressive horns that curve backward.
 Males have larger horns than females and they can reach an incredible 65 inches.
 Lions and crocodiles are the main predators of adults, but leopards and hyenas often take calves.

 #7 Largest Antelope: Blue Wildebeest

-Despite looking more like they cows with their heavy appearance, blue wildebeest are antelopes.
+Despite looking more like cows with their heavy appearance, blue wildebeest are antelopes.
 They are widespread across Africa – including Angola, Botswana, Kenya, South Africa, Swaziland, Zimbabwe, and Zambia.
 Blue wildebeest can reach 4ft 8in and are dark brown or grayish-brown with a large, heavy head, muscular shoulders, and a long, black tail.
 Both males and females have curved horns that are similar in appearance to those of a buffalo.
 Blue wildebeest are extremely active and agile and can even reach 50mph.
 However, they are a main food source for lions, cheetahs, leopards, and hyenas.

 #6 Largest Antelope: Greater Kudu

 Greater kudus are stunning antelopes that can reach 4ft 11in at the shoulder.
 They have long legs and are usually either brown or reddish-brown with between 4 and 12 white stripes down their bodies and a small white mark between their eyes.
 Males have large, impressive horns that have several twists in them, although they don’t begin to grow until the kudu is between 6 and 12 months old.
-Greater kudus are usually found in woodland areas in east and south Africa.
+Greater kudus are usually found in woodland areas in East and South Africa.
 They eat leaves, grass, and fruit and rarely venture out onto the open plains.
 Greater kudus are not particularly territorial and herds usually consist of around ten females with their young, while males are often solitary.

 #5 Largest Antelope: Hartebeest

 Also known as kongoni, hartebeest live in the grasslands and savannahs of sub-Saharan Africa.
 They were originally widespread across North Africa and the Middle East, but their range and numbers have been much reduced, in part because of hunting.
 There are eight recognized subspecies, and the Lelwel and Swayne’s hartebeests are endangered, while the Tora hartebeest is critically endangered.
 Hartebeest can reach around 4ft 11in at the shoulder and are best known for their long foreheads and horns which can curve in a range of ways, depending on the subspecies.
 Their bodies are brown or tan and they have black markings on their legs.
-Hartebeest live in large herds of up to 300 animals and, although they are generally calm in nature, they are always alert.
+Hartebeest lives in large herds of up to 300 animals and, although they are generally calm in nature, they are always alert.
 Lions, leopards, hyenas, African wild dogs, cheetahs, and crocodiles are all predators of hartebeest.

 #4 Largest Antelope: Nilgai

 Also known as blue cows, nilgai are found in India, Nepal, and Pakistan and prefer scrub forests and grasslands.
 They are the largest antelope in Asia and reach 4ft 11in.
-Nilgai can easily be distinguished by their sturdy appearance, sloping back, and white patch under their throats.
-Females are tan, while males are a striking bluish-grey and have small horns.
-Nilgai live in small groups of less than 10 animals with males and females separate.
+Nilgai can easily be distinguished by their sturdy appearance, sloping back, and a white patch under their throats.
+Females are tan, while males are striking bluish-grey and have small horns.
+Nilgai lives in small groups of less than 10 animals with males and females separate.
 Although they are extremely cautious antelopes and quickly flee in the face of danger, both sexes are prone to fighting amongst themselves.
 Fights often involve nilgai ramming each other with their horns and pushing their necks against each other.
 Leopards are the main predators of nilgai, although wolves and hyenas also sometimes kill them.